How Can We Help?

 - Schedule scenes with as much notice as possible (Typically 1 Week+), and post an announcement in the forums to accompany the scene calendar post.

-- Brief OOC notice or warning for content that is more dangerous than usual before the scene starts.
+- Brief OOC notice or warning for planned danger rating that is more dangerous than usual before the scene starts.
 Ask for any questions before you begin and allow players to leave if they want before the scene starts.

 - Open Communication between players and staff.
 (Check PMs frequently)